Wave: de Broglie waves

 The Gaussian in space therefore is made up of waves:

 that is, a number of waves of wavelengths λ such that kλ = 2 π.

 The parameter σ decides the spatial spread of the Gaussian along the x-axis, while the Fourier transform shows a spread in wave vector k determined by 1/σ.
 That is, the smaller the extent in space, the larger the extent in k, and hence in λ = 2π/k.

-Gravity waves

-Gravity waves are waves generated in a fluid medium or at the interface between two media when the force of gravity or buoyancy tries to restore equilibrium.
-A ripple on a pond is one example.